twhelan25/tryhackme-Skynet-CTF-Writeup/README.md

 ![cuppa cms](https://github.com/user-attachments/assets/8a36934b-9b82-4bb1-835d-8a265ca543d4)

 I tried logging in with the credentials we found earlier but no luck.
-Let's try searching for vulnerabilities in this "cuppa cms" with searchsploit.
+Let's search for vulnerabilities for "cuppa cms" with searchsploit.

 ![searchsploit](https://github.com/user-attachments/assets/24dcf396-5117-43f4-972f-947882757361)